siwlunlui85/huel-automation-test/README.md

 1. Install the version of Node specified in `.nvmrc` (e.g. by using Node Version Manager).
 2. Run `npm install`
 3. Copy one of the example environment files to `cypress.env.json`
 4. Please add your own password and email under `cypress.env.live.json` to make the login test work.
+(Need to update code at some point, as there are routing failures)

 # Running Tests